 Outside of work, Matthew is Honorary Treasurer at Community Southwark and serves on the PCC for Battersea Parish Church.

 In his spare time, Matthew enjoys cooking, coffee and badminton.

 Project Officer: Jack Fleming

 Jack leads on a number of key areas for GuildHE, including the Annual Conference and the delivery of policy projects.
-He is responsible for GuildHE’s external communications, such as the newsletter and twitter, and supports colleagues across a range of policy areas.
+He is responsible for GuildHE’s external communications, such as the newsletter and twitter, and supports colleagues across a range of policy areas, with a particular focus on data analysis.
 Jack also provides general office and administrative assistance across the full range of GuildHE activities.

 Outside work, Jack is an enthusiastic singer, regularly performing with several London-based choirs.
 He also enjoys writing and photography.